melonproject-archive/documentation/chapters/fund.md

 &nbsp;

+#### Events

+`event ListAddition(address indexed who)`

+This event is triggered when an address is added to the `whitelisted` mapping.
+The event logs the newly added address.
+&nbsp;

+`event ListRemoval(address indexed who)`

+This event is triggered when an address is removed from the `whitelisted` mapping.
+The event logs the removed address.
+&nbsp;

 #### Public State Variables

 `mapping (address => bool) whitelisted`

 Mapping which designates an investor address as being eligible to subscribe to the fund.
 &nbsp;

 #### Public Functions

-`function Whitelist(address[] _preApproved) public`

-Constructor function which enables the bulk addition of many addresses designated as eligible for subscription to the fund.
-&nbsp;

 `function addToWhitelist(address _who) public auth`

 This function requires that the caller is the `owner` or the current contract.
-This function sets the `whitelisted` mapping for the provided address to `true`.
+This function sets the `whitelisted` mapping for the provided address to `true`, then emits the `ListAddition()` event logging the newly added address.
 &nbsp;

 `function removeFromWhitelist(address _who) public auth`

 This function requires that the caller is the `owner` or the current contract.
 This function sets the `whitelisted` mapping for the provided address to `false`.
 Addresses which had previously subscribed and are invested can not subsequently subscribe further amounts.
+Finally, the function emits the `ListRemoval()` event logging the removed address.
 &nbsp;

 `function batchAddToWhitelist(address[] _members) public auth`